kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:
 -->
+No, It does not depend on any service running on the cluster, But depends on cAdvisor package to fetch the machine resource information.

 ### Scalability